abinit/abinit/doc/topics/_longwave.md

 ---
 description: How to compute spatial dispersion properties with the longwave DFPT approach.
 authors: MR and MS
 ---
 <!--- This is the source file for this topics.
 Can be edited. -->

-This page gives hints on how to compute spatial dispersion properties (e.g, flexoelectric tensor or dynamical quadrupoles) with the longwave DFPT driver of the ABINIT package.
+This page gives hints on how to compute spatial dispersion properties (e.g. flexoelectric tensor or dynamical quadrupoles) with the longwave DFPT driver of the ABINIT package.

 ## Introduction